People with implants can have breast screens

 If you are over 40 with no breast symptoms, you are eligible for free breast screening with BreastScreen Victoria.

-Most women with breast implants can have regular breast screens.
-There is no evidence that women with breast implants are more likely to develop breast cancer.
+In most cases if you have breast implants you can have regular breast screens.
+There is no evidence that breast implants increase your risk of development breast cancer.

 Before making an appointment you may wish to discuss with your doctor whether breast screening is suitable for you.